skarlekar/WorldHappinessReport/README.md

 ### Input

--   Happiness comments & demographics from Kaggle (CSV in S3)
+-   Happiness comments & demographics from Kaggle (CSV in S3) Happy DB is a corpus of more than 100,000 happy moments crowd-sourced from various people across the world.
+The data consists of comments and demographics. https://www.kaggle.com/ritresearch/happydb

-    https://www.kaggle.com/ritresearch/happydb
 -   GDP from Happy Planet Index (JSON in S3)